pedroCX486/duckdns_dotnet_updater/README.md

 # DuckDNS IP Updater

-An small .NET Core app to update your IP on DuckDNS.
+An small .NET6 app to update your IP on DuckDNS.

 ## What you should know:

-- You need to change the "token" string to your DuckDNS token.
-- You need to change the "domain" string, you just need to put the domain name (eg. yourdomain not yourdomain.duckdns.org).
-- Builds for various platforms/targets can be done using the publish profiles.
+- You pass as arguments to the application the information needed, eg.: duckdns.exe your-duckdns-token subdomainname
+- If you want the application to run indefinitely every x amount of minutes, then: duckdns.exe your-duckdns-token subdomainname loop 10
+- Publish profiles are available to publish to most desktop platforms.
+- Requires .NET6

-## Post notes:
+## License

 Licensed under the WTFPL.